wheaties/TwoTails/README.md

 ## Current Limitations

 It does not handle method [size limits](http://stackoverflow.com/questions/17422480/maximum-size-of-a-method-in-java-7-and-8).
+This leads to two problems:

-For a large groups of functions or for a combination of functions where one method relies heavily on complex pattern matching, the plugin can cause the code to fail to compile.
-Even still, large methods can prevent the JIT from making certain types and forms of optimizations.
+1. For a large groups of functions or for a combination of functions where one method relies heavily on complex pattern matching (which by itself can cause this issue), the plugin can cause the code to fail to compile.
+2. Large methods can prevent the JIT from making certain types and forms of optimizations.
 It is suggested that if performance is an issue, benchmark the code.